What is a Sell Without Buy Error?

 The system does not import duplicates when it can identify them, but details like the timestamp might be different by a few seconds, one value might have fewer decimal places, or the duplicate transactions might come from two different sources (CSV upload also imported by API).

-- Search by Coin on the Transactions page.
+- Search by Token or Address on the Transactions page.

 - Skim through for lines that look like they may contain duplicate information.